Jacksonville Landing Shooting: EVO Boss Pledges To Increase Security Moving Forward

 — Chetan Rakieten (@chetanrakieten) August 26, 2018

 Gaming giant Electronic Arts, the company behind Madden NFL, has also issued a statement about the tragedy, stating that it was working with authorities to gather facts about the shooting.
-Later during the day, EA released a brief statement online describing the event as a “horrible situation” and that the company’s “deepest sympathies go out to all involved.”
+Later during the day, EA released a brief statement on Twitter describing the event as a “horrible situation” and that the company’s “deepest sympathies go out to all involved.”

 The Jacksonville Landing shooting happened on Sunday at a regional Madden NFL event.
 A press conference has been held by authorities since the shooting, with Sheriff Mike Williams stating that the police have already cleared the crime scene.
 Williams described the gunman as a white male.
 Preliminary reports state that four people were killed in the event, while 11 were injured.
 Authorities have confirmed that the gunman was killed as well.
-The motivation for the mass shooting is officially undetermined for now, though speculations are abounding that the shooter was a player himself, and that the violence was triggered after he lost a game.
+The motivation for the mass shooting is officially undetermined for now, though speculations are abounding that the shooter was a player himself and that the violence was triggered after he lost a game.